 Monthly Trail Academy Workshops

 A central piece of the Pisgah Trail Academy project is increased training opportunities open to members of any and all volunteer groups who work on the Pisgah Ranger District.
-We aim to provide bi-monthly workshops led by TPC and USFS staff, with one weekday option and one weekend option each month.
+Unfortunately, with the ongoing COVID-19 situation our ambitions to provide group trainings haven't gotten off the ground, but eventually we aim to provide regular workshops led by TPC and USFS staff, with a variety of topics and dates to provide learning opportunities to all volunteers.

 New to trail maintenance and wondering how to get involved in helping to take care of the Pisgah?
 There are lots of opportunities to volunteer.
 Check out open events hosted by The Pisgah Conservancy and local groups, or consider joining a volunteer group that suits your interests.
 Below are some of the groups that have volunteer trail maintenance programs in our district.
 Those with online sites are linked.